MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 ---
 # Experimental features

-Microsoft Edge DevTools provide access to experimental features that are still in development.
+Microsoft Edge provide access to experimental features that are still in development.
 You may test and [provide feedback](#providing-feedback-on-experimental-features) before each feature is released.

 While experimental features are available in all channels of Microsoft Edge, you may get the latest experimental features using the Microsoft Edge Canary channel.